sclaussen/cathedral2021/README.md

 John Muir made the first ascent of Cathedral Peak in 1869 by scampering up the 4th class backside in boots.
-The base of the peak is around 10,200ft and it tops out at around 10,900ft (netting 700ft of great climbing).
-The view from the top is unsurpassed due to Cathedral's central location in the Yosemite.
+The base of the peak is around 10,200ft and it tops out at around 10,900ft (netting 700ft of great climbing on white granite with knobs sprinkled everywhere).
+The view from the top is unsurpassed due to Cathedral's central location in Yosemite.
 The approach begins in Tuolumne Meadows at 8600ft and takes about 2 hours.

 Cathederal is well known among climbers due to its moderately rated routes and beautiful white knobby granite.
 The climbs go up the